 Although, my favorite place to go is Euromast Park, where a wintery ice rink is set up every year.
 It always has this cozy Christmas vibe about it since there is gluhwein, festive live music, and plenty of chairs with blankets for you to sit in.

-If you can, try and stay at a modern high rise hotel, like Nhow Rotterdam, so that you can enjoy beautiful skyline views of the city.
+If you can, try and stay at a modern high rise hotel, like Nhow Rotterdam, so that you can experience some of the many hidden gems in Rotterdam and enjoy beautiful skyline views of the city.
 This hotel is also well located, so you can easily visit every type of restaurant imaginable.
 However, as a delicious suggestion, try Diego’s for the best burger bar in the city!